joenash/coding-badly-relay/README.md

 In terms of actual behaviour: you'll find a minmax package in the go code that implements minmax.
 Tweaking this can be as easy as playing with the heuristic function, but braver programmers than I might also want to mess with depth, alpha beta pruning, and other options.

+## Rob

+The server should now support all game modes (including wrapped and constrictor) and respect hazards!
+The minmax heuristic was also tweaked in a possibly no-op fashion.

+Use Penelope's instructions above - the setup is unchanged.
+Don't forget to `npm install` before you run the server!